pknviki95/Python/concepts/Variables/README.md

 ### Immutable object:

 - Immutable objects are those that **doesn't allow you to change their value or data in place**
-- **If any changes is made in the object then the identity of that object chages**
+- **If any changes is made in the object then the identity of that object changes**
-- Immuttable objects are as below
+- Immutable objects are as below

 		Integer
 		Float